davidauza-engineer/iOS-Android-FartManChallenge/README.md

 1. What do I get from contributing?

 Your name will appear in the in-game credits and also in this repository.
-You could start a career as a game developer here or doing it just for fun.
+You could start a career as a game developer, build your portfolio with this project or doing it just for fun.

 2. If I make a very important contribution could I expect some rights over the game?

-[David Auza](https://github.com/davidauza-engineer) would evaluate if your contribution is important enough to make an impact on the gaming community and could give you some rights over the game.
+[David Auza](https://github.com/davidauza-engineer) would evaluate if your contribution is important enough to make an impact on the users and could give you some rights over the game.
 Written confirmation would be needed.

 3. Could I get a different license to use the content of this project?